kseth-official/roguelikedungeoncrawler/README.md

 I would refactor the MainMenu, LoadGame, SaveGame, and PauseMenu classes so that they all extend an abstract menu class that implements the ActionListener interface.
-I would then override the actionPerformed() method belonging to that interface so that these subclasses would only have the required additional functionality, and a large portion of reptitive code would be removed.
+I would then override the actionPerformed() method belonging to that interface so that these subclasses would only have the required additional functionality, and a large portion of repetitive code would be removed consequently.

 In future improvements of this project, I hope to use a pathfinding algorithm to allow enemies to follow the player, and a procedural generation algorithm for the level so that it has high replayability.